-ASC4 The proportion of adults with a learning disability in paid employment 7.8% 8.0% 7.8% 9.3% NA 8.9% 8.8% 8.6% Performance for this indicator is quarterly and validated at year end.
+The proportion of adults with a learning disability in paid employment 7.8% 8.0% 7.8% 9.3% NA 8.9% 8.8% 8.6% Performance for this indicator is quarterly and validated at year end.
 Benchmarking against the Adult Social Care Outcomes Framework (ASCOF) 2021/22 shows Islington is performing better than: England = 4.8% London = 5.2% Target = 9.3% learning disability were in paid employment.
 The target set this year was a stretch target.
-Although performance is now not within 5% of Employment rates were impacted nationally by the pandemic and the cost-of-living crisis could further impact employment.
+Although performance is now not within 5% of the target, benchmarking against London and England shows that Islington have a significantly higher % of people with a Learning Disability in paid employment.
+Employment rates were impacted nationally by the pandemic and the cost-of-living crisis could further impact employment.
 Employment rates for residents we support with a learning disability have decreased in quarter 3 (a decrease of 4 people).
 These 4 people have been reviewed, 2 have moved from employment to unemployed and 2 are older than 65.
 ILDP is working in partnership with iSet to ensure all eligible residents starting employment are included in the adult social care data recording system.
-Help re sidents to live independently Percentage of service users receiving services in the community through Direct Payments 26% 28% 27% 29% ~~ ↑ 29% 29% 29% Performance for this indicator is quarterly and validated at year end.
+Help re sidents to live independently ASC5 Percentage of service users receiving services in the community through Direct Payments 26% 28% 27% 29% ~ ↑ 29% 29% 29% Performance for this indicator is quarterly and validated at year end.
 Benchmarking against the Adult Social Care Outcomes Framework (ASCOF) 2021/22 shows Islington is performing better than: England = 26.7% London = 25% Target = 31.0% In Q3 2022/23 29% of people received services through direct payments.
 An additional 31 people have been identified to start receiving DP between March 2023.
 Providing support by direct payment aims to give the individual in need of support greater choice and control over their life.
 Direct payments has been identified as an area of focus with cross directorate input to help improve performance.